xnio94/spaceapps/README.md

 then we ask the user to write down how much energy(in kWh) it costs him monthly and by a simple computation we can estimate how many solar panels and the capacity of the battery he would need to cover all his/her needs and their acquisition and maintenance cost in 10 years and how much he/she would save by adopting the solar panels .

 we think that our application will convince the average consumer to adopt solar panels then saving energy and contributing to the fight against the global warming.

+## want to add improvements

+This app was devoloped using the framwork flutter to try the app install flutter from the officiel website https://flutter.dev/ then cd to the project directory and end execute "flutter run"

 ## about the framwork
 A few resources to get you started if this is your first Flutter project: